 Warning signs should always be taken seriously.
 Some people talk about suicide or show other warning signs because they want help and don’t know how to ask.
 Don’t forget, we all need attention, especially if we are struggling.

-If someone is talking about suicide, or showing warning signs for the first time, what should you do?
+If someone is talking about suicide, or showing warning signs, what should you do?
 Listen to them, don’t judge them, go with them to a counselor if they agree to, call a crisis line with them or on your own, and tell them you care about them.
 If you are worried that a friend may be suicidal, talk to an adult you trust about it.
 Let your friend know that you are worried about them and that you can’t keep it a secret.
 You can’t predict how they will react and there is a chance they might be mad, but it’s a chance you need to take in order to keep them safe.

 Try to ask directly and in a way that doesn’t make the other person feel judged.
 There’s a difference between, “You’re not suicidal, are you?” and, “Are you thinking about suicide?”
 By asking in a non-judgmental way, you’re letting them know that you have noticed something is up with them and you care enough to check it out.
 It might also allow them to talk about it, which can be a first step to getting help.